pbarszczyk/ksef-php-client/README.md

 $contextIdentifierGroup = ContextIdentifierGroup::fromIdentifier(NIP::from($nip));

 // For generating QR codes by document use GenerateQRCodesAction
-// Forgenerating QR codes by invoice hash use GenerateQRCodesByInvoiceHashAction
+// For generating QR codes by invoice hash use GenerateQRCodesByInvoiceHashAction

 /** @var QRCodes $qrCodes */
 $qrCodes = $generateQRCodesHandler->handle(new GenerateQRCodesAction(